Bhilai: Climate

 Owing to its proximity to the Tropic of Cancer, Bhilai has a tropical climate.
 There are three main seasons: summer, monsoon, and winter.
 The average annual temperature in Bhilai is 26.6 °C and the city receives an average rainfall of 1188 mm in a year.
 Summers usually last from May to June, followed by monsoons in July and August.
 The town receives the bulk of rainfall in July, with an average rainfall of 352mm.
 There is little rainfall during the winters, with November being the driest month of the year.

+Durg Bhilai has been ranked 29th best “National Clean Air City” (under Category 1 >10L Population cities) in India.

 Economy

 Bhilai is home to the Bhilai Steel Plant, the first and largest Indian plant to produce steel rails.
 The inauguration of the first blast furnace of Bhilai Steel Plant was done by then president of India Dr. Rajendra Prasad, which was established with help from the Soviet Union in 1955.

-Iron ore from Rajhara, limestone from Nandini, coal from Jharia, manganese from Balaghat, electric power from the Kosa thermal power plant, and water from the Tandula Canal, all nearby, are used in the Bhilai Steel Plant to manufacture rails and structural steel.
+Iron ore from Rawghat, limestone from Nandini, coal from Jharia, manganese from Balaghat, electric power from the Korba thermal power plant, and water from the Tandula Canal, all nearby, are used in the Bhilai Steel Plant to manufacture rails and structural steel.
 Pig iron and billets are supplied to foundries and rolling mills located at Kumhari and other sites in central India.

 The number of steel rails produced by the facility till 2007 can go around the circumference of the earth 7.5 times.
 This is depicted on the monument at the globe square in the heart of the city.
-The facility underwent modernization and expansion and is amongst the leading manufacturers of iron and steel in Asia.
+The facility underwent modernisation and expansion and is amongst the leading manufacturers of iron and steel in Asia.

 Education

-The city serves as an educational hub in the region, with a total of 59 universities and colleges, like Indian Institute of Technology (IIT) Bhilai, Chhattisgarh Swami Vivekanand Technical University, Bhilai Institute of Technology, Chandulal Chandrakar Memorial Government Medical College, Shri Shankaracharya Institute of Medical Sciences, Rungta Group Of Institutions, St. Thomas College, Shri Shankaracharya Group of Institutions, Christian College of Engineering & Technology, Kalyan College, Sector 7, Bhilai and CSIT Engineering College.
+The city serves as an educational hub in the region, with a total of 59 universities and colleges, like Indian Institute of Technology (IIT) Bhilai, Chhattisgarh Swami Vivekanand Technical University, Bhilai Institute of Technology, Shri Shankaracharya Institute of Medical Sciences, Chandulal Chandrakar Memorial Government Medical College, Rungta College Bhilai, and Shri Shankaracharya Technical Campus, Dau Shri Vasudev Chandrakar Kamdhenu Vishwavidyalaya Durg, Hemchand Yadav Vishwavidyalaya.

 Schools in Bhilai are run either by municipal corporations or privately by entities, trusts, and corporations.
 The majority of schools are affiliated with the Chhattisgarh Board of Secondary Education and the Central Board of Secondary Education.